Stephanie Howell

 AI tools have enhanced how educators monitor and manage classroom behavior in real time, providing crucial support that reduces administrative burden.
 Tools like AI-powered bellringers improve classroom management by monitoring students' digital activities during lessons.
 This allows teachers to track engagement and gently redirect students without disrupting instruction.

 Automated systems for attendance tracking and behavior documentation create digital records in real time, generating comprehensive reports that highlight patterns while reducing paperwork.
-These systems allow teachers to provide detailed feedback while reducing paperwork, allowing educators to focus on addressing the underlying causes of behavioral challenges rather than documentation.
+These systems allow teachers to provide detailed feedback, enabling educators to focus on addressing the underlying causes of behavioral challenges rather than on documentation.

 Using AI for student behavior management: Implementation and best practices